iustin/slides/namespaces.md

 - The namespace isolates the process ID numbers
   - multiple processes in different namespaces can have PID 666!
-- This is a hierarchical namespace type, meaning a process is present (visible) it its namespace and all parent namespaces
+- This is a hierarchical namespace type, meaning a process is present (visible) in its namespace and all parent namespaces
   - alternatively, a process can see all processes in its PID namespace and all descendant namespaces
   - a process has a different PID in each of the namespaces it is